-Venus Flytraps are easy to grow if you understand their needs, which are few but strict.
-People often kill their first Venus Flytrap or two despite their best intentions, because they treat them like other plants.
-But in nature, Venus Flytraps grow in soil that has almost no nutrition.
-They expect soil so poor that ordinary garden soil, soil from the yard, even potting soil produced to encourage other plants to grow their best, will all kill Venus Flytraps.
+Venus Flytraps (or Venus Fly Traps) are easy to grow and care for if you understand their few simple requirements.
+People often unintentionally kill their first Venus Flytrap unaware of its water and soil needs.
+The water must be pure and the soil specially prepared.
+Venus Fly Traps naturally grow in soil so lacking in nutrients and minerals that ordinary garden soil, soil from the yard, even potting soil specially produced to encourage other plants to grow well, will all kill Venus Flytraps.

 Fertilizer will also kill Venus Flytraps.
-Although experienced growers have learned a few ways to lightly fertilize a Venus Flytrap without damaging it, new growers should never use fertilizer, nor soil with any kind of added plant food or natural fertility.
+Although experienced growers have learned a few techniques to lightly fertilize a Venus Flytrap without damaging it, beginning growers should never use fertilizer, nor soil with any kind of added plant food or natural fertility.

 Water from your kitchen tap or garden faucet will almost certainly kill a Venus Flytrap.
-In nature, they are used to lots of rain, which contains almost nothing but pure water.
-Water from a kitchen or garden spigot is not nearly as pure as rainwater; although it may look clear, it usually contains dissolved minerals, and these will damage or kill Venus Flytraps.
+In nature, they are used to a lot of rain, which usually contains nothing but pure water.
+Water from a kitchen or garden spigot, fine for humans to drink, is not nearly as pure as rainwater; although it may look clear, it usually contains dissolved minerals, and these will kill or damage a Venus Flytrap.

 So to summarize the major points so far—